PradipKarki/development-practices/standards/react-practices/composition-over-customization.md

 No, not on its own.
 It is a simple example to show what customization looks like.
-Even using this simple component multiple times across an application could be unwieldy.
+Even using this simple component multiple times across an application could be unwieldy, though.
 Consider using composition to make it nicer for common cases:

 ```javascript
 const ItalicTitle = ({ text }) => <Title type="italic" text={text} />